carbon-design-system/carbon-website-archive/docs/CONTENT.md

 ### Images

-Images will render as full width responsive images by default.
+Images will render as full width responsive images by default. **You must have a line break after the image, otherwise markdown will place it inside a paragraph tag and it will display at the incorrect width**

 `![image alt text](images/image.png)`

 #### Image captions

-If you place markdown italic text immediatley following an image it will render in the caption styles.
+If you place markdown italic text following an image it will render in the caption styles. **You must have a line break after the image, otherwise markdown will place it inside a paragraph tag and it will display at the incorrect width**

 ```
 ![Structure and spacing measurements for Accordion](images/accordion-style-1.png)

 _Structure and spacing measurements for Accordion | px / rem_
 ```